DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 “fundamental encounter” (ref diff and rep).
 We require an outside thought which violates (an image of) thought that attempts to think on our behalf (ref wallin).
 Thinking takes place out of reach of physiotherapy’s agenda.
 What forces us to think is imperceptible to “the physiotherapist” and is only available to the traitor prophet if they choose it: “the truth is not revealed, it is betrayed” (Proust and signs).
-So that we might become “...someone - if only one-with the necessary modesty [of] not managing to know what everybody knows, and modestly denying what everybody is supposed to recognise.
-Someone who neither allows himself to be represented nor wishes to represent anything” (ref Deleuze diff and rep).
+So that we might become “...someone - if only one- with the necessary modesty [of] not managing to know what everybody knows, and modestly denying what everybody is supposed to recognise.
+Someone who neither allows [them]self to be represented nor wishes to represent anything” (ref Deleuze diff and rep).

 >Thinking is trying to think the unthinkable: thinking the thinkable is not worth the effort
 > — <cite>Hélène Cixous[^1]</cite>

 Looking at physiotherapy long and hard enough allows it to recede and lose meaning.
 What was once familiar (physiotherapy) is now strange.
-The name is the same, but its character warps and becomes dissonant the further we walk from the city walls.
+The name is the same, but its character warps and becomes dissonant the further we walk from it.
 The word is now charged as if it both hungers for what it was and anticipates what it might become - a strange pulsing of both past and present.
 Bodies that were and bodies yet to come.
 Physiotherapists that were and physiotherapists that are yet to come.
 There is another world out there we don’t know - beyond the recognizable.

-“Do you see anything [new]”? (ref Mark 8:23 (NIV))
+“Do you see anything [new]”?
+(Mark 8:23 (NIV))

 ### References